Robert Farah

 Robert Charbel Farah Maksoud (/es/; born 20 January 1987) is a Colombian former professional tennis player.
 A world No. 1 in doubles, he also reached a career-high singles ranking of No. 163 in June 2011.

 Farah is a two-time Grand Slam Champion, having won both the 2019 Wimbledon Championships (the first Hispanic duo to accomplish the feat) alongside compatriot Juan Sebastián Cabal and the 2019 US Open.
 The pair also finished runners-up at the 2018 Australian Open, and Farah reached the final in mixed doubles at the 2016 Wimbledon Championships and 2017 French Open with Anna-Lena Grönefeld.

 Farah won 19 doubles titles on the ATP Tour, including two at the Masters 1000 level, and became world No. 1 in doubles for the first time on 15 July 2019.
 He spent a total of 68 weeks at the top of the doubles rankings, and was year-end No. 1 in both 2019 and 2020.
 Farah represented Colombia in the Davis Cup from 2010 to his retirement, as well as at the 2016 and at the 2020 Olympic Games.

+Early life and background

+Farah was born on 20 January 1987 in Montreal, Quebec, Canada, to a Catholic Lebanese family.
+His parents immigrated to Canada in 1986, escaping the Lebanese Civil War, leading Robert to be born there.
+Later, the family relocated to Cali, Colombia, where his father's family lived, when Robert was 3 months old.
+Farah studied at the French Lyceum.

+Tennis has been part of his family for generations.
+Farah is the son of retired tennis player Patrick Farah, who introduced Robert to tennis at the age of 3.
+Patrick's father was a 1950s tennis champion, and Robert's great-aunt Nena Farah was a tennis champion in the 1930s.
+His sister, Romy Farah, is a former professional tennis player.